BadrrElGhazaoui/Moon-Discoveries/_posts/2026-04-27-Amr-Diab-Qusad-Einy.md

 glimpse of true love .
 Literally , from the darkest places on earth .
 Literally .....</p>
 <img style="width:100%; height:auto;" alt="maxresdefault" src="https://github.com/user-attachments/assets/064d985e-ccca-4cbe-a99d-79473d7251ca" />
 <p><b>Context</b></p>
 <p>Quick history lesson: 8 December 2024 , the world woke up to Syria's fallen regime .
 At last , Syria is free , from Al Assad ( who took refuge in russia btw) .
 After this , Syrians began freeing their families from prisons .
 One of them was Saidnaya .
-Look , the horror's of what the fallen regime has done there , I can't even describe .
+Look , the horrors of what the fallen regime has done there , I can't even describe .
 Look it up and trust me you won't sleep at night , none of us did .
 Documents show that more than 40 000 Syrians were literally living under the ground .<br>
 To the point it earned the name <b>"The Human Slaughterhouse"</b>.But from the darkest places comes the beautiful of things....</p>
 <img style="width:100%; height:auto;" alt="Saidnaya" src="https://github.com/user-attachments/assets/fc19a1ad-f737-4d6b-8f41-ec9d191eec59" />
 <p><b>The Wall</b></p>